 3. Go with the same rug style or theme

 Another option for mixing and matching your rugs is to go with a theme.
 This could mean placing multiple Persian rugs, floral rugs, or geometric rugs in the same space.
 As long as the rugs are within the same pattern family, they’ll look intentional while still providing variety.

 4. Try multiple rugs in different shapes

 Incorporating multiple rugs with different shapes into the same space is another great option.
-Whether you choose two rugs in the same pattern, or try one of the other previously mentioned ideas, try mixing a round rug or runner rug with your larger area rugs to provide more visual interest in the space.
+Whether you choose two rugs in the same pattern or try one of the other previously mentioned ideas, try mixing a round rug or runner rug with your larger area rugs to provide more visual interest in the space.
 This could mean placing a farmhouse runner in the kitchen and a farmhouse 8×10 rug or 9×12 rug in the living area.
-Or you could try a round bohemian rug under the dining table and larger bohemian rug in the living area.
+Or you could try a round bohemian rug under the dining table and a larger bohemian rug in the living area.